shivax-21/OWELIA/README.md

 2. Click on your profile picture (top right) > Account.
 3. Scroll down to the API section and click **Create New API Token**.
 4. This will download a file named **kaggle.json**.
-- Create a google collab notebook, Run these steps:
+- Create a google collab notebook and Run these steps:
 5. Upload your kaggle.json file.
 6. Run the following codes in the code cell.
 ```bash